-Large numbers of students are chronically absent: KDE defines a student as being chronically absent if they miss 10% or more of their academic year-typically 17 days.
-In 2021-22, more than half of our students (56.4%) were chronically absent.
-This accounts for students who continued to attend remotely due to COVID-19 (parent choice); those students were considered "present" if they met online benchmarks.
-This rate is twice as high as chronic absenteeism statewide (28%) and is in line with pre-COVID rates as well.
-That is, chronic absenteeism is not something new in our community.
+Large numbers of students chronically absent: KDE defines a student as being chronically absent if they miss 10% or more of their academic year-typically 17 days.
+In 2021-22, nearly half of all students in our schools were chronically absent.
+This accounts for students who continued to attend remotely due to COVID-19 (parent choice); these students were considered "present" if they met online benchmarks.
+That rate is nearly twice as high as chronic absenteeism statewide (28%) and is in line with pre-COVID rates as well.
+That is, chronic absenteeism is not something new.
 Research from Attendance Works indicates that with every year of chronic absenteeism, a student's likelihood of dropping out of school increases significantly.
-Ongoing research notes that chronic absenteeism impacts everything, particularly math as well as graduation rates.
+Ongoing research notes that chronic absenteeism impacts everything, particularly math and graduation rates.
 Impacts are highest for low-income students who tend to benefit most from being in school.
 Attendance alone "...will drive up achievement, high school graduation, and college attainment levels" regardless of other educational improvements.

-Youth not working or in school: A significant population of 16- to 24-year-olds in our community are not attending school or not working.
-Twenty percent of youth in our community are not working or in school as compared to the Kentucky average (14%).
+Youth not working or in school: A significant population of 16- to 24-year-olds in our community are not attending school or are not working.
+In fact, twice as many youth in our two-district community are not working or in school as compared to the Kentucky average (Breathitt, 32%; Knott, 20%; Kentucky, 14%).